 NDIS Local Area Coordination

-The NDIS (National Disability Insurance Scheme) is a new national scheme to support people with disability to achieve their goals, participate in their communities and to provide them, their families and carers with personalised, flexible care and support.
+The National Disability Insurance Scheme (NDIS) supports people with disability to achieve their goals, participate in their communities and access flexible care and support.

-Social Futures is excited to be partnering with the NDIS to provide our community with LAC services.
+Social Futures is excited to partner with the NDIS to provide our communities with Local Area Coordination (LAC) services.

 - Northern NSW